Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 - You’re unable to quickly get insights you can leverage (more on this later)

-Thanks to time trackers, tracking project budgets have never been more manageable.
+Thanks to time tracking tools, tracking project budgets have never been more manageable.

-Unlike spreadsheets, many of the best time trackers come with features that help to automate and streamline the entire project budget-tracking process.
+Unlike spreadsheets, many of the best time tracking tools come with features that help to automate and streamline the entire project budget-tracking process.

 It takes a few seconds to switch the timer to a different task (especially if projects and tasks are already set up).